cristeigabriel/Arbitrium/README.md

 CSGO project code must follow the Valve structure as closely as possible, by means of class/structure names that is.
 Members can be changed to fit the Arbitrium principal design, and so can be enums/other such utilities.

 Shared project code must follow the folder name structure by namespace in pair with class object orientated design.
 Code must be written in camelCase and standardized.

+# Licensing
+Arbitrium is licensed under the WTFPL v2 license.